Australian cricket team in India in 1979–80: Third Test

 Australia kept faith with Hogg for the third test, bringing in Dymock to replace Hurst.
 India won the toss and elected to bat; they were 1-201 but the Australian attack fired and they were dismissed for 271, Dymock taking 5-99 and Hogg 4-66 (though he was still no balled 13 times in 15 overs).
 Darling had more health issues, injuring his shoulder while fielding and having to leave the ground; it turned out to be sprained, and Darling batted down the order, with Bruce Yardley opening.

 Australia were unable to press the advantage although they managed to score 304, led by Yallop (89), Hughes (50) and Darling (59); for a time it seemed Darling was not going to be able to bat but he decided to try and ended up lasting three hours.

 India batted well in their second innings making 311.
 Dymock took 7/67 but Australia dropped a number of key catches which later proved crucial.

 Australia were set the task of getting 279 in 310 minutes.
 Allan Border was suffering from flu so Yallop batted at three (Border came in at six).
 The Australians collapsed and were all out for 125, Dev and Yadav taking four wickets each.

-To make things worse for Australia, Bruce Yardley was injured when a Kapil Dev yorker struck him on the big toe of the left foot, causing him to swell up and putting him in doubt for the fourth test.
+Bruce Yardley was injured when Dev hit him in the left foot with a yorker.

 Australia vs West Zone

 The next game was against West Zone.
 Hughes scored 126 but the rest of the batsmen failed.
 West Zone were dismissed for 217 with Sleep and Higgs taking three wickets each – and Graeme Wood a career-best 3–18.
 Australia made 9–143 in their second innings (Whatmore 41), then Border and Higgs each took three wickets as they almost bowled Australia to victory, the game ending with West Zone 7-95.

 Alan Hurst had returned to the Australian side for the game but it became apparent the injury was getting worse.
 It was decided that he should be sent home after the fourth test and be replaced by Geoff Lawson.
-Hughes:

-He really struggled for his rhythm and line.
-He just can't get around.
-He's very disappointed.
-He was hopeful he might put up with it and carry on, but it's no use now.
-He might have to have a complete rest if he wants to do himself justice.
-There's no point in him staying in India if he can't bowl.
-He's lost everything.
-On his form against West Zone you just couldn't play him anymore.
-He's still got a lot of cricket left in him and he could do himself permanent damage.
-He hadn't done any work at all for a week, and he's now as unfit as he has ever been in his career.